- Confessions of a Happy Housewife

 Incentives are a great way to get the cleaning spree going.
 Sure, when you’re done – your house will be spotless but some of us need something more.
 Everyone works better with an incentive dangling like a carrot in front of them so find out what makes you and your family or flatmates tick.
 Reward the kids with a special treat like ice cream or a stay up late movie night and offer treats to everyone who helps get the job done.
-Think of small but rewarding incentives that can keep everyone motived.
+Think of small but rewarding incentives that can keep everyone motivated.
 Figure out what works best for your household.

-There’s absolutely no reason why a huge spring clean has to be a one person task.
+There’s absolutely no reason why a huge spring clean has to be a one-person task.
 By creating incentives too, you’ll be able to get the whole family or household on board to help.
 Start by creating a list of what needs to be done and either assign tasks or have everyone draw out of a hat to keep it fair.

 If you have young ones, get them to help with the easy jobs, like picking up toys, wiping down the benches, matching socks and straightening books on the bookshelf.
-It can be a great way for your children to earn pocket money too, if they’re at that age and teaches them the value of saving and working towards special things.
+It can be a great way for your children to earn pocket money too if they’re at that age and teaches them the value of saving and working towards special things.
 Whilst your kids may not be too excited about helping around the house, it offers a lot of benefits for them and teaches them responsibility.
-It allows them to feel a sense of competent in the work they’ve completed.
+It allows them to feel a sense of competence in the work they’ve completed.

 Instead of just wiping down the sink, sanitise it for a really good clean.
 It’s hard to believe but your dirty kitchen sink has more bacteria in it that the toilet!
-Use a strong disinfectant or make your own with vinegar and hydrogen peroxide (spray after each other, not together).
+Use a hospital-grade disinfectant spray or make your own with vinegar and hydrogen peroxide (spray after each other, not together).
 Whilst spring cleaning, make sure you move your furniture where possible rather than just cleaning around it – your home will love you for it!